zaporter/CS3013/project1/README.txt

 To run custom:
     ./custom
 To run multi:
-    ./multi [list of processes to be run in the background (Must be ascending order)]
+    ./multi [list of processes to be run in the background (duplicates do not indicate to run it twice)]
-    Ex:  ./multi 1 3 5
+    Ex:  ./multi 1 5 3

 -------
 Important files: